-Trull spent most of her life carefully guarding this secret from those around her, even Trull’s mother passed away without ever knowing what her daughter’s contribution was in the Second World War.
+Trull spent most of her life carefully guarding this secret from those around her, even Trull’s mother passed away without ever knowing what her daughter’s contribution was to the Second World War.

-Trull spent her time during the Second World War in Stanmore, England to decode German messages working on “Bombes,” large machines used for the decryption.
+Trull spent her time during the Second World War in Stanmore, England, to decode German messages working on “Bombes,” large machines used for decryption.